Review and road test of the Ford Fiesta ST-Line

 GET IN LINE

 Ford expects demand for its Fiesta ST-Line supermini warm hatch to be strong.
-Jonathan Crouch looks at what's on offer.
+Jonathan Crouch looks at what's on offer from the revised version.

 Ten Second Review of the Ford Fiesta ST-Line

 We've had plenty of really great sporting Ford Fiestas.
 In fact, the Blue Oval brand's hot hatch legacy around this model goes all the way back to the XR2 of 1981, with a history subsequently embellished by the more powerful RS1800 and RS Turbo models that followed it.
 Best of all was the hot hatch 1.6-litre Fiesta ST launched in 2013.
-Unfortunately, in current 1.5-litre EcoBoost form, it costs the best part of £20,000.
-So what if you could have a sporty Fiesta that looks just the same for not much more than around £16,000?
-That sounds more like it.
-It's the recipe delivered by the Fiesta ST-Line.
+Unfortunately, in current 1.5-litre EcoBoost form, it costs the best part of £23,000.
+So what if you could have a sporty Fiesta that looks just the same for less than around £21,000?
+That's the recipe delivered by the Fiesta ST-Line.

-Through the bends, the handling should be sharp, thanks to a 10mm lowered chassis and the well-weighted steering and short, crisp gearshift feel we've experienced in other Fiestas.
+Variations on the Fiesta theme may come and go but before driving any version of Ford's definitive supermini, there's one thing you almost always know for certain: that it'll be a great steer.
+Through the bends, the handling certainly should be sharp, thanks to this 'ST-Line' model's 10mm lowered chassis, the well-weighted steering and the short, crisp gearshift feel we've experienced in other Fiestas.
 The fact that the suspension is a touch softer than that of the full-fat ST may actually even be of benefit on bumpy roads, where this ST-Line variant is unlikely to crash through tarmac scars quite as much.
+This current generation model is 15% stiffer than its pre-2017 predecessor and both front and rear track measurements are wider.
+The engineers tell us that the chassis offers 10% more cornering grip than that old generation car, supported by Electronic Torque Vectoring Control, which enhances the driving experience by applying a small amount of braking to inside wheels to assist traction and stability when cornering.

 Design and Build

-At first glance, this ST-Line Fiesta looks just like the potent top ST model - at least in three-door form anyway.
-You can't get an ST with five doors but that bodystyle is available to ST-Line customers, another potential buying incentive.
+At first glance to the unitiated, this ST-Line Fiesta looks just like the potent top ST model.
 ST-Line styling specifics include a unique 'ST-Line' upper grille, 'ST-Line' wing badges, a full bodystyling kit, 'Rock Metallic' 17-inch 5x2-spoke alloy wheels and a large body-coloured rear spoiler.
 Inside, there's sports seats, sports pedals and a flat-bottomed 'ST-Line' steering wheel.
+As for the changes made to this updated model, well the bonnet's been revised, the nose of the car raised and the brand badge moved into the grille, which is flanked by restyled LED headlamps.

 Market and Model

-Fiesta ST-Line prices start at just over £16,000 for the 1.0-litre 100PS model, so there's quite a saving over the 1.5-litre full-fat ST hot hatch.
+Fiesta ST-Line prices start at just under £21,000 for the 1.0-litre 100PS EcoBoost petrol version, so there's quite a saving over the 1.5-litre full-fat ST hot hatch.
 Add in the other savings you'll make when it comes to things like running costs and insurance and the ST-Line case starts to add up.
-Add on around £500 more if you want the pokier 125PS model - and around £500 more if you want the top 140PS variant - though by that time, you'll be needing to find over £17,500 for the five-door model, which isn't really too far off what you'd pay for that fully-fledged ST. The 120PS diesel costs from just under £18,000.
-Whichever variant you choose, you'll need a premium of around £600 to progress from the three-door to the five-door bodystyle.
+Add on just over £1,000 more if you want the pokier 125PS mHEV mild hybrid petrol model, which has an auto gearbox option: it's around £22,500 for the perkier 155PS version of that engine.
+There's now no diesel option.
+Whichever variant you choose, you'll need a premium of around £400 to progress from the three-door to the five-door bodystyle.

 Cost of Ownership